Anglo-French Supreme War Council: During the Phoney War

-Its first meeting was at Abbeville on 12 September 1939. with Britain represented by the Prime Minister, Neville Chamberlain, and Lord Chatfield, the French delegation headed by the Prime Minister, Édouard Daladier, and General Maurice Gamelin.
+Its first meeting was at Abbeville on 12 September 1939 (the Abbeville Conference) with Britain represented by the Prime Minister, Neville Chamberlain, and Lord Chatfield, the French delegation headed by the Prime Minister, Édouard Daladier, and General Maurice Gamelin.
 The participants assessed the consequences of German invasion on Poland and ultimately decided to leave Poland with no military assistance.

 The next meeting took place at Hove on 22 September 1939.
 At both meetings, discussion centred on Italy and whether it would be possible to deploy military force at Salonika or Istanbul without provoking Benito Mussolini.
 With their huge army mobilised but idle, the French feared an ebbing of military morale and were accordingly bellicose and impatient for action; Britain, on the other hand, shrank from such measures.
 At the Hove meeting there was also discussion about munitions production and reinforcements to the air and anti-aircraft defences in France.
 The British party at Hove consisted of Neville Chamberlain (prime minister), Lord Halifax (Foreign Secretary), Sir Alexander Cadogan (Permanent Under-Secretary at the Foreign Office) and Edward Bridges (Cabinet Secretary).
 France was represented by Édouard Daladier (prime minister), General Maurice Gamelin, Admiral François Darlan (C-in-C French Navy), Raoul Dautry (minister of munitions), and Jean Monnet (chairman of the Franco-British Economic Co-ordination Committee).
 Chamberlain stated that the Allies could not prevent a German intervention into Yugoslavia.
-At this and the two further meetings in 1939, on 17 November (in Paris) and 19 December, the French turned down a British scheme to bomb industrial targets in the Ruhr if the Germans were to invade Belgium.
+At this and the two further meetings in 1939, on 17 November (in London) and 19 December (in Paris), the French turned down a British scheme to bomb industrial targets in the Ruhr if the Germans were to invade Belgium.
 The French view was that such action would not stop the invasion of Belgium, but it would risk retaliation by the Luftwaffe against Britain and France.